EphraimB/budgeting/README.md

 ## How to setup the budgeting app locally

 Download Docker Desktop from [here](https://www.docker.com/products/docker-desktop/) for your specific platform.
 Clone this repository.
-Make a .env file and type the following in:
+Make a .env file in the root directory and type the following in:

 ```
 PGDB=budgeting